 Sleeps up to 4.

-Agassi is two inter-connecting rooms: one with a double bed and the other with twin beds, the latter of which leads to the ensuite.
-It's ideal for a family or group of friends.
+Agassi means 'terrace' in Parsi Gujarati and is the only room on the first floor, accessed via a spiral staircase.
+Agassi has two interconnecting rooms: one with a double bed and the other with twin beds, the latter of which leads to the ensuite.